dxrkypupus/discord-token-gen/README.md

 1. Open your terminal.
 2. Clone the repository with `git clone https://github.com/Ayato0000/token-gen-ai`.
-3. Navigate to the `token-gen-ai` directory.
+3. Navigate to the `discord-token-gen` directory.
 4. Install required dependencies using `pip install -r requirements.txt`.
 5. Initiate the program with `python main.py`.